nikki-experiments/dev-setup/README.md

 4. Restart terminal for the new PATH value to take effect .

 Open files in VSCode from terminal window.

-    Type the following in terminal.
-This should open the folder your in w/in VSCode.

     $ code .